Unconventional Path to Becoming an Eagle Squadron Pilot

 Polaris Refresher Squadron 4.
 Bottom row, left to right: Chief Instructor Garland Lincoln and instructors Bob Theobald, Hank Reynolds, Pete Callagy and Frank Argall.
 Second row, left to right: Stephen Crowe, Al Straul, Howard Coffin, Hugh McCall, Pete Steele, George Bruce and Eddie Streets.
 Spartan Executive “advanced trainer” in background.

 While all of the Polaris Squadrons produced a good number of successful fighter pilots, Squadron 7 stands apart from the others.
 There were 9 graduates in the class, they traveled to England as a group and were all commissioned as Pilot Officers as a group.
 Eight of the nine became members of one of the Eagle Squadrons.
-Don McLeod became a near-Ace with 4 aircraft destroyed, Jim Peck became an Ace, John Lynch became a Double Ace and Forrest Cox became a Triple Ace.
+Don McLeod became a near-Ace with 4 aircraft destroyed, Jim Peck became an Ace, and John Lynch became a Double Ace.
 Prior to graduating from the Polaris Refresher program, the most powerful and advanced aircraft they had trained in were the three 450 HP Spartan Executives.
 Each member of this Squadron traveled to Canada where they took and passed a check ride in a 450 HP Yale trainer.
 After arriving in England, they were flying single seat Hawker Hurricanes after as little as two or three hours of additional training in a Miles Master or Harvard.

 Polaris Refresher Squadron 7.
 Squatting in front – Jim Peck.
 Standing left to right: Lewis Loudin, John Lynch, Robert Sprague, Kenneth Holder, Don McLeod and Hugh Brown.
 On wing left to right: James Coxetter and Forrest Cox.
 Spartan Executive “advanced trainer” in background.